cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 The ``"version": 2`` property needs to be specified for this configuration format to be accepted.

-It should be noted that when keys are loaded from a file, an `id` field needs not be specified in the configuration file.
+It should be noted that when keys are loaded from a file, an `id` field does not need to be specified in the configuration file.
 The public id of the loaded key is the one specified in the key file itself.

 Legacy repository configuration syntax